-5 Ingredients You Should NEVER Use During the Day
+5 Skin-Care Ingredients You Shouldn’t Use During the Day

-With Memorial Day Weekend just a few days away, most of us are gearing up to spend a little (okay, a lot) more time outdoors.
-And, while we’re all well aware that broad-spectrum SPF is a much-needed summertime accessory, did you know that certain ingredients found in your favorite skin care products can thwart your efforts to stay sunburn-free?
-If you’re looking to protect your skin while you’re enjoying some of that fun in the sun this summer, read this.
-We’re sharing the five ingredients you should avoid during the daytime below.
+While we’re all well aware that broad-spectrum SPF is an everyday skin-care must, did you know that certain ingredients found in your favorite products can threaten your efforts to stay sun-damage-free?
+If you’re looking to protect your skin from the effects of daily UV rays, read on to discover five ingredients you should avoid during the daytime.

 What Is Photosensitivity?

 Fruit enzymes are commonly found in in-office and at-home chemical peels.
-These are wonderful for gentle exfoliation which can reveal brighter-looking skin, but they also can make your skin more sensitive to sunlight.
+These are wonderful for gentle exfoliation, which can reveal brighter-looking skin, but they also can make your skin more sensitive to sunlight.
 “Peels should be avoided during periods of intense sun exposure because they can make a person more vulnerable to the effects of the sun.”
-According to Skincare.com consultant, and board-certified dermatologist, Dr. Corey Hartman, “Skin is more susceptible to hyperpigmentation, irritation, and photosensitivity while peeling.”
-Instead of booking your peels during the warmer months, consider making your appointments or using them in your routine once the weather cools down.
+According to Dr. Corey Hartman, Skincare.com consultant and board-certified dermatologist, “Skin is more susceptible to hyperpigmentation, irritation and photosensitivity while peeling.”
+Instead of booking your peels during the warmer months, consider making your appointments or using them in your routine once the weather cools down in the winter.

-A gold-standard anti-aging ingredient, retinol can be found in a multitude of products formulated to fight wrinkles and the signs of aging.
-But, retinol is an ingredient that should only be used at night since it — and its derivatives — exfoliate the skin’s surface, ridding the skin of dead skin cells and revealing new, more vulnerable cells underneath.
+A gold-standard anti-aging ingredient, retinol, can be found in a multitude of products formulated to fight wrinkles and the signs of aging.
+But, retinol is an ingredient that should only be used at night because it — and its derivatives — exfoliate the skin’s surface, ridding it of dead skin cells and revealing new, more vulnerable cells underneath.

-Alpha-hydroxy acids aren’t the only culprits that can cause your skin to be more prone to sun damage — their counterparts beta-hydroxy acids can as well.
-A common ingredient found in over-the-counter acne-fighting products, salicylic acid is a keratolytic known to help to exfoliate the skin in order to unclog pores and remove dead skin cells from the skin’s surface.
-It’s often found in cleansers, spot treatments, and scrubs that have been formulated to help get rid of acne.
+Alpha-hydroxy acids aren’t the only culprits that can cause your skin to be more prone to sun damage — their counterparts beta-hydroxy acids can, as well.
+Salicylic acid, a common ingredient found in over-the-counter acne-fighting products, is a keratolytic known to help to exfoliate the skin in order to unclog pores and remove dead skin cells from its surface.
+It’s often found in cleansers, spot treatments and scrubs that have been formulated to help get rid of acne.

 Not sure if a product in your routine is okay for daytime use?
-Reach out to your dermatologist who can offer you the expert advice you need to keep your skin safe from the sun this summer.
+Reach out to your dermatologist who can offer you expert advice on how to keep your skin safe from the sun.